rpy2/rpy2/doc/source/vector.rst

-Since data frames are table-like structure, they can be thought of as two-dimensional arrays and can therefore be extracted on two indexes.
+Since data frames are table-like structure, they can be thought of as two-dimensional arrays and can therefore be extracted on two indices.

 >>> subdataf = dataf.rx(1, True)
 >>> print(subdataf)